shivendrasaurav/StackTemplates/README.md

 - **`/contact`**: Renders the `ContactForm` component
 - **`/quote/:index`**: Renders the `QuoteGenerator` component with a dynamic `:index` parameter

-### Adding a New Route
+### Adding/Modifying a New/Existing Route

-To add a new route, follow these steps:
+To add a new route or modify existing route, follow these steps:

 1. **Create a New Component**